mohan-chinnappan-n/cli-dx/ea-dashboard.md

 sfdx mohanc:hello:myorg -u mohan.chinnappan.n_ea2@gmail.com  > header.json

 ```
-- Get the Id and version  for the dataset you want to work with
+- Get the Id and version  for the dashboard you want to work with
 ```

 # get all datasets